infinum/eightshift-docs/docs/guides/blocks-block-from-components.md

 ### Components

 Next, we want to set up the editor and options component for this block.
-So in the `components` folder we'll add `card-editor.js` and `card-options.js` files.
+So in the `components` folder, we'll add `card-editor.js` and `card-options.js` files.

 **card-editor.js**